 Dog Camera Buyer’s Guide

 Welcome to the JugDog dog camera buyer’s guide.
-One of our many famous dog product guides which help thousands of dog owners every day find the best gear to make dog ownership easier and more fun.
-This page is the best resource online to help UK dog owners find the best pet monitor for their home to watch after their loved ones.
+One of our many famous dog product guides which help thousands of dog owners every day find the best gear to make pet ownership easier and more fun.
+This page is the best resource online to help UK dog owners find the best pet cameras for their home to watch after their loved ones.
 Along with our shortlist of the best models out there we’ve also included this mammoth guide to help decide which has the right performance for your needs at a price that’s affordable to you.

 What is a dog camera?

 You may think that a camera for dog monitoring is just a normal CCTV camera but with the word ‘dog’ attached.
 Well, technically you could get one of these but many of the best pet cameras available in the UK can be interactive and are specifically designed for the use of keeping an eye on your dog.
 Generally, a dog camera has a microphone (two way), has a feature to dispense treats and some can have night vision for when you’re out during the night or they’re in a dark room.
 A common feature of a specific camera for dogs is an app for the owner to check in with their furry friends.
 Some of the best pet cameras also have a motion detection feature which can allow the device to provide you with additional home security.